LKummer/Satellite/README.md

 Make sure to run `npm run format` and `npm run lint` before submitting commits to avoid failing CI pipelines.

 ### Development Workflow

+**Note** these instructions are for development of Satellite itself.
+For development of sites using the theme, [check out the documentation](https://lkummer.github.io/Satellite).

 After cloning the project, install the required dependencies: